Wondering if Taipei has any decent gyms? Wondering what are the best gyms in Taipei?

 And that brings us to another commercial gym, Fitness Factory.

-Fitness Factory is a more normal commercial gym (no disco lights!) but they have less chains, there are only two in Taipei City.
+Fitness Factory is a more normal commercial gym (no disco lights!) but they have fewer chains, there are only two in Taipei City.

 You’ll find one in Danshui a walk up from World Gym.